What is Stamp Duty?

 Stamp Duty for First-Time Buyers

-In November 2017, changes were announced to the stamp duty payable by first-time buyers.
+In September 2022, changes were announced to the stamp duty payable.
 Previously, everyone buying a property in England and Northern Ireland paid stamp duty on purchases over £125,000.

 Are You in it Together?